CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 Disks intended for replacement should be physically erased before writing to the information to be transmitted.
 This is to ensure that no residual data is passed on, for the receipt of which the recipient has no authorization.

 A physical deletion sufficient for the normal protection requirement can be achieved by overwriting the entire data medium or at least the areas used with a specific pattern.
-For magnetic data carriers, a single overwriting is sufficient.
-For data carriers that are based on flash memory, such as USB sticks, it can not be ensured for technical reasons that a complete overwriting actually deletes all stored data.
+For magnetic media, a single overwriting is sufficient.
+For data carriers that are based on flash memory, such as USB sticks, it can not be ensured for technical reasons that a complete overwriting will actually delete all stored data.
 However, this is also sufficient for normal protection needs.
 In case of increased protection requirements, the use of flash memory should be avoided, or the memory should be completely encrypted.
 It is also possible to format the data carrier if it can not be undone, ie no quick formatting.
 It should be avoided to delete only individual files, this often remains residual information obtained, which allow the reconstruction of the deleted files.
 Employees should be provided with appropriate physical delete programs before and after using data media.

 As a rule, the transmitted data are also worth protecting for the recipient.
 Analogously, a physical deletion of the data carrier is also provided here after the data is re-imported.

-The use of non-erasable data carriers (such as WORMs) is to be waived for the purpose of exchanging data if there are other non-recipient information that can not be deleted.
+The use of non-erasable data carriers (such as WORMs) must be waived for the purpose of exchanging data if there are other non-recipient information that can not be deleted.

 #### OPS.1.2.3.M9 Eliminating Remaining Information in Files Before Redistributing [User]